AdobeDocs/experience-platform.en/help/dashboards/guides/audiences.md

 Use the dropdown menus on the widget to select the identities that you wish to compare.
 The circles display the relative size of each chosen identity, with the number of profiles containing both namespaces being represented by the size of the overlap between the circles.

-If a customer interacts with your brand on more than one channel, multiple identities will be associated with that individual customer, therefore it is likely that your organization will have multiple profiles containing fragments from more than one identity.
+If a customer interacts with your brand on more than one channel, multiple identities will be associated with that individual customer.
+This situation makes it likely that your organization will have multiple profiles containing fragments from more than one identity.

-To learn more about identities, please visit the [Adobe Experience Platform Identity Service documentation](../../identity-service/home.md).
+To learn more about identities, please visit the [Identity Service documentation](../../identity-service/home.md).

 ![The [!UICONTROL Audiences] dashboard overview with the Identity overlap widget highlighted.](../images/audiences/identity-overlap.png)